verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] Your fingerprints are so all over my life, my memories.
 - [ ] You appear in my dreams as the person you once were and no longer are.
 - [ ] Reality is the violently aching reminder of the distance between us, between our lips.©Og
+- [ ] My mind is a wonderful garden of buried hope and memories. ©Og.